Stash Rating:

 - Mastercard debit card

-- Stock-back program that earns fractional shares with debit card use
+- Stock-back program that earns fractional shares using the debit card

-- Instant transfers between bank and investing accounts
+- Instant transfers between deposit and investment accounts

 - Early payday

-- Ability to lock/unlock debit card in the app
+- Ability to lock and unlock the debit card on the app

 Stash Pricing